yrizos/yrizos.com/blog/content/posts/slow-productivity.md

 title = "Slow Productivity"
 date = "2025-03-11T19:39:44+00:00"
 draft = false
+originalURL = "https://medium.com/@yrizos/slow-productivity-cb1692ea33eb"
-image = "/images/posts/slow-productivity.jpg"
+image = "/images/posts/slow-productivity.png"
 imageAlt = "Abstract painting showing a clock or hourglass with reversed time flow.
-Thick, gestural brushstrokes in muted earth tones create a timepiece where hands move counterclockwise or sand flows upward, representing deliberate resistance to conventional productivity and the choice of slower, more intentional work." originalURL = "https://medium.com/@yrizos/slow-productivity-cb1692ea33eb"
+Thick, gestural brushstrokes in muted earth tones create a timepiece where hands move counterclockwise or sand flows upward, representing deliberate resistance to conventional productivity and the choice of slower, more intentional work." tags = ["cal-newport", "book-review", "work-life-balance", "productivity", "burnout"]
 +++

 Cal Newport’s book *Slow Productivity: The Lost Art of Accomplishment Without Burnout* invites readers to rethink how they work.
 He challenges the relentless pursuit of efficiency and productivity by advocating for a slower, more deliberate approach.
 Newport encourages doing fewer tasks, working at a natural pace, and prioritising quality.
 While these ideas resonate, the execution of the book falls flat in several ways.